Proposed Research Initiated by Students and Mentors (PRISM) Program for UM Medical Students

 - Research Mentor

-University of Maryland School of Medicine faculty member or researcher at another institution.
-See Research Mentors section.
+University of Maryland School of Medicine faculty member.
+See Research Mentors.
 Applicants will identify a research mentor and work with the mentor to develop a research project prior to applying.

 - Time and Duration

 Summer Research - 10 weeks of full time commitment (at least 40 hours per week) in the summer after the end of spring semester and before the start of fall semester.

 Summer Programming - May 26 to July 31, 2015.
 See Program Requirements and also see Summer Programming webpage (link will be provided).

 Considerations will be made based on the applicant, the research mentor, and the proposed research.

 Varying stipend levels based on merit, approximate range of $2,500 to $4,500.

 Mentor contribution is encouraged.
 Supplement stipend funding from external fellowship or scholarship awards will be considered on a case-by-case basis.
 Program funding will be adjusted based on all other stipend funding received by the applicant.
 Total stipends for the applicant cannot exceed the amount designated by the program.

 See Mentor Contribution toward Stipends and External Stipend Award for details and examples.